-The West Side Show Room imagines a future where experiencing the arts inspires everyone in its community toward greatness.
+We envision a future where experiencing the arts inspires everyone in our community toward greatness.

-The West Side Show Room wants everyone in its community to have the opportunity to experience and participate in high quality live performance, regardless of age, skin tone, cultural background, physical ability, mental ability, gender identity, sexual orientation, body type, economic status, or education level.
+We want everyone in our community to have the opportunity to experience and participate in high quality live performance, regardless of age, race, ethnicity, country of origin, nationality, religion, functional ability, sex, gender identity, gender expression, sexual orientation, body type, economic status, or education level.

-The West Side Show Room strives to continually and transparently improve its productions and programs to ensure artistic, operational, and fiscal quality.
+We strive to continually and transparently improve our productions and programs to ensure artistic, operational, and fiscal quality.

-The West Side Show Room believes that an engaged and educated public are critical to transforming its community and the world.
+We believe engaging and educating the public are critical to transforming our community and the world.

-The West Side Show Room will sustain its mission by fostering long-term relationships with artists and community organizations that share the goal of removing barriers to audience and artist participation in the performing arts.
+We sustain our mission by fostering long-term relationships with artists and community organizations that share our goal of removing barriers to audience and artist participation in the performing arts.

-In works where identifying characteristics are not specified or central to the artist’s intent, any actor (regardless of age, skin tone, gender, body type, or physical ability) should be able to play any role.
-Whenever appropriate, The West Side Show Room seeks to cast outside the norm in order to challenge traditional notions of who can be involved in theater.
+In works where identifying characteristics are not specified or central to the artist’s intent, any actor (regardless of age, race, ethnicity, gender identity, physical ability, or body type) should be able to play any role.
+Whenever appropriate, we seek to cast outside the norm in order to challenge traditional notions of who can be involved in theater.

-The West Side Show Room presents plays that are wildly entertaining, but never allow the audience to withdraw into complacency.
-Whether the work is old/new, dramatic/comedic, realistic/absurd, The West Side Show Room's performances are up-close, immersive, risky, confrontational, and challenge the audience to expand their view of the world.
+We present plays that are wildly entertaining, but never allow the audience to withdraw into complacency.
+Whether the work is old/new, dramatic/comedic, realistic/absurd, our performances are up-close, immersive, risky, confrontational, and challenge the audience to expand their view of the world.

 Space = Power

-Maintaining its own black box performance space gives The West Side Show Room the freedom to present any artistic work, in any configuration, without limit or fear of censorship.
+Maintaining our own black box performance space gives us the freedom to present any artistic work, in any configuration, without limit or fear of censorship.